What’s the Difference Between Goose and Swan?

 Behavior

-When it comes down to behavior, the swan can be aggressive, detest social gatherings, and prefers to stick with its mate and young ones.
+Regarding behavior, the swan can be aggressive, detest social gatherings, and prefers to stick with its mate and young ones.

 Sexual Maturity/ Breeding

-For one, the goose pair has a more robust family unit and do not break up throughout the year, but the swan pairs sometimes opt not to live together despite their status as life-long mates because they enjoy their independence.
+For one, the goose pair has a more robust family unit and does not break up throughout the year, but the swan pairs sometimes opt not to live together despite their status as life-long mates because they enjoy their independence.

 In terms of sexual maturity, geese breed much earlier than swans.
 The swan becomes sexually mature from 4-5 years, sometimes as late as seven years in some cases, while that of the goose is 2-3 years.